masonym/maple-cs-parser/README.md

 1. Dump updated WZ via method of choice, as seen above.
 2. Run `python main.py` in `/item-info-generator`

+If you want to use your own database or simply dump the results to the json, you can modify the image_processing.py for the S3 images, and main.py for the DynamoDB..

 ### To view site locally:

 1. Run `npm run dev` in `/upcoming-sales-website`